-- Persistent disruptive or defiant behaviour/refusal to co-operate in lessons resulting in multiple yellow/red cards.

-- Violent behaviour/assault of other stakeholders (in lessons or on playground).

-- Illegal activities (carrying of weapons, dangerous goods etc).

-- Possession of illegal substances (including alcohol and cigarettes).

-- Racist behaviour (repeated)

-- Child on child abuse, including:

-Bullying on or off site and through

-the use of social media;

-Child on child sexual abuse, including

-sexual violence, sexual harassment

-and up-skirting/youth produced

-sexual imagery.

-- Truancy/leaving premises without permission.

-- Major vandalism/destruction of property.

-- Major theft.

-- Refusal to accept the authority of the Head of Year.

-- Refusal to accept the authority of the Senior Leadership Team.
+Level 4 behaviour - Senior Leadership Team

+Level 4 behaviours Level 4 strategies
-- Behaviour before/after school which could bring the name of the academy into disrepute.

-- SLT detention. - SLY report card/target book to be monitored at break, lunch and end of the day (inform parents). - Restorative justice between victim and perpetrator. - Referral to school SENDCo where appropriate - Period of internal isolation in LIC. - Referred to Academy Principal for external exclusion. - After school detention agreed with parents prior to the detention. - Community service i.e. litter picking at break/lunch time. - Meeting with parents + external agencies. - Restitution, eg. payment for damage, replacement. - Referral to external agencies as appropriate. - Involve Police as necessary. - Any racist incidents are to be recorded on racist incident form and filed with School Business Manager and returned to Bedford Borough Council - both sets of parents to be informed. - Any instances of bullying are to be recorded on bullying incidents form and filed with school business manager and returned to Bedford Borough Council - both sets of parents to be informed.
+Persistent disruptive or defiant behaviour/refusal to co-operate in lessons resulting in multiple yellow/red cards.
+Violent behaviour/assault of other stakeholders (in lessons or on playground).
+Illegal activities (carrying of weapons, dangerous goods etc).
+Possession of illegal substances (including alcohol and cigarettes).
+Racist behaviour (repeated) Child on child abuse, including: Bullying on or off site and through the use of social media; Child on child sexual abuse, including sexual violence, sexual harassment and up-skirting/youth produced sexual imagery.
+Truancy/leaving premises without permission.
+Major vandalism/destruction of property.
+Major theft.
+Refusal to accept the authority of the Head of Year.
+Behaviour before/after school which could bring the name of the academy into disrepute.
+SLT detention.
+SLY report card/target book to be monitored at break, lunch and end of the day (inform parents).
+Restorative justice between victim and perpetrator.
+Referral to school SENDCo where appropriate Period of internal isolation in LIC.
+Referred to Academy Principal for external exclusion.
+After school detention - agreed with parents prior to the detention.
+Community service i.e. litter picking at break/lunch time.
+Meeting with parents + external agencies.
+Restitution, eg. payment for damage, replacement.
+Referral to external agencies as appropriate.
+Involve Police as necessary.
+Any racist incidents are to be recorded on racist incident form and filed with School Business Manager and returned to Bedford Borough Council - both sets of parents to be informed.
+Any instances of bullying are to be recorded on bullying incidents form and filed with school business manager and returned to Bedford Borough Council - both sets of parents to be informed.